Visions of 7: featuring Cleo Bayley, Stephen D. Fletcher, Joanna Foster and Barbara Gellhorn

-Anima’s recent credits include The Tribal Earth Festival in East Sussex; the ‘Green Sunday’ event at The Arcola Theatre; ‘Dance of Desire’ show at The Quaker House with Butterfly Theatre Co.; ‘What the River Sings’ at Trinity Buoy Wharf with The Grand Union Orchestra; ‘Visions of 7’ show at Bridport Art Centre; ‘Ocean of Song’ at St John at Hackney Church and regular lunchtime concerts at The Royal Brompton and Harefield Hospitals and Chelsea and Westminster Hospital.
+Anima’s recent credits include The George Tavern, Whitechapel; Love and Survival in a Time of Covid festival -The Old Church, Stoke Newington; The Tribal Earth Festival in East Sussex; the ‘Green Sunday’ event at The Arcola Theatre; ‘Dance of Desire’ show at The Quaker House with Butterfly Theatre Co.; ‘What the River Sings’ at Trinity Buoy Wharf with The Grand Union Orchestra; ‘Visions of 7’ show at Bridport Art Centre; ‘Ocean of Song’ at St John at Hackney Church.

-Cleo is a singer song-writer once signed to Warner Chapel Publishing.
-Having performed with various bands, she went on to set up a variety of community music groups including Hackney Voices Community Choir and Mudlarks Community Choir.
-She is a long term member of Anima and lives in Westcliff on Sea with her husband and two children.
+Cleo began her early career as a singer songwriter signed to Warner Chapel Publishing.
+Having performed with various bands, she went on to set up a variety of community music groups including Hackney Voices Choir and Mudlarks Community Choir.
+She is a long term member of Anima, and she now writes for her new group The Ondines.

 "...the music is always fantastic" - The Guardian

 "...the depth and power of Foster's jazz inflected songs stand up to the competition...Her songs are witty and intelligent, and the music flows beautifully..." - Now Magazine,

 “...sensitive, versatile contemporary singing with lots of joy, fire and feeling.” - Kindred Spirit Music Magazine